 Keep in mind that if you go this route, you may not find the absolute perfect fit, so be prepared to change your plans around a bit.
 Maybe the peson you find needs to move in before you leave or wants to stay for a few months after you return.
 If this is your only option, then come up with contingency plans for where you could stay in the meantime or think about moving your trip dates around if possible.

 There is no magic timeline for this, but the sooner you start thinking about your options, the better.
-Most people plan RTW trips for a year or more, so start getting the word out as early as you can.
+Most people plan big trips like these for a year or more, so start getting the word out as early as you can.
 If that means that you end up with several options, bonus!
 Depending on how much money you have saved up will depend on how long you can wait to get your situation solidified.
 It’s a nice peace of mind to have your affairs in order several months before leaving.

 You want to sell